 Alex Nathanson is a designer, technologist, artist, and educator.
 His work is primarily focused on exploring both the experimental and practical applications of sustainable energy technologies, particularly solar PV.
 He is the founder and lead designer of the education platform Solar Power for Artists and its partner studio, Energy Transition Design LLC.
 Both the platform and studio are focused on making sustainable energy accessible, tactile, and understandable.
 As a solar power designer, he has created interactive and educational projects for the Climate Museum, Peabody Essex Museum, Solar One, and the NYC Department of Education, among others.
 He’s even written a book, A History of Solar Power Art and Design!

 Chris LaForge from Great Northern Solar

 Chris has been working in the solar and storage industries for over 30 years through his company Great Northern Solar.
 His own home is a testament to his family’s belief in sustainability and humans ability to have a better relationship with the Earth.
 There you will find everything from a small wind system to solar PV to solar thermal to passive solar greenhouses and more.
 Chris will be speaking to how he has applied his technical skills to living more sustainably on the land.

-Join our free webinar Unconventional Solar Applications as our panelists discuss their unique applications for solar technology live on Zoom from 12-1pm EST on Wednesday, February 8th, 2023.
+Enroll in our free Unconventional Solar Applications to hear our panelists discuss their unique applications for solar technology.
 The recording will be available after the live event.
 Register on HeatSpring whether you plan to attend live, or watch at a later date.